 Last but not least every skin can and will eventually fail, sometimes there’s no rime or reason at all.
 It’s not just happening to you… Find out which skins I liked below.

 Here’s our picks for best splitboard skins of the year:

 Best Splitboard Skins

 Skins cut to match your splitboard from the factory.
 That’s what you get when you pair Jones Splitboards with Pomoca Skins.
 The best part about the Jones Pomoca interface is the notches cut into the tail of the splitboards that corresponds with the Quick Tension connector pieces on the skins.
 The future is really being able to lock your skins into place, Pomoca nailed it with these.
 The Jones crew spends lots of time on snow, these are the skins they rely on, enough said?
+These are the best skins for Jones boards.
 Jones Splitboard Skins are also available in universal models without the Quick Tensioner piece.

 Forgoing fast and light the Black Diamond Glidelite Skins are hard to beat.
 You may hear some chatter about people complaining about the skin bag shedding material?
 Well here’s a pro tip: stop putting your skins in the damn skin bag, the best place is folded up inside your internal jacket pockets.
 Or simply folded inside your pack as the Black Diamond Glidelite Splitboard Skins have a very small footprint when folded flat.
 These are the faster version of the new brand Black Diamond Splitboard Skins line currently available.

 Perhaps my favorite tail clips of any splitboard skins out there goes to Black Diamond for their STS system.
 Skiers love the STS clips and splitboards now get an opportunity to enjoy them too.